IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ___
 ### Camera Usage Description And Photo Library Usage Description

-* At the end I added the "Camera Usage Description" And "Photo Library Usage" Description to info.plist so we can access the camera and photo library.
+* At the end I added the "Camera Usage Description" And "Photo Library Usage Description" to info.plist so we can access the camera and photo library.

 Photo Library Usage Description: